ovikariy/bewell/README.md

 ## Introduction

-[BeWell](https://letsbewell.app) app helps you track your moods, sleep and save notes and images throughout the day without worrying about your data being sent to servers and sold to advertisers or other third parties.
+[BeWell](https://letsbewell.app) app helps you track your moods, sleep, movement, creative tasks, stress levels, meditation time and so much more!
+It also allows saving notes and images throughout the day without worrying about your data being sent to servers and sold to advertisers or other third parties.
 Your data is yours.
 It is stored encrypted and stays on your device.

 <p>
     <img style="float: left; margin: 10px" src="./docs/images/screenshots/screenshot1.png" alt="BeWell App Home Screen" height="300"/>